Answering Your Vehicle Battery Questions

 If you don’t continually drive your car and fully recharge the battery, it sits in a partially charged state.
 The crystals start to harden on the lead plates.
 When this happens, the portion of the lead plate covered by the hardened crystals can’t store electricity anymore.
 Over time, total battery capacity diminishes until the battery can no longer hold a charge and must be replaced.

 If ignored, 70% of batteries will die within four years!
-A consistent charging schedule will extend your battery life.
+A consistent charging and regular driving schedule will extend your battery life.

 If My Car Won’t Start…